oliviabsmith/OLIVIAS_VENDING_MACH/README.md

 FIXES TO DO

-- change below 0.50cent

 -add test for change_vending/check_machine_coins

--remove ui functions from Vending_mach_funcs
+-remove ui functions from Vending_mach_funcs (true/false bool and update in main)

 -add return button change screen